New England Patriots vs. Carolina Panthers NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - Carolina has two wins against the spread, and is 2-2 overall, at home this year.

-- The Panthers are unbeaten ATS (1-0) as 3.5-point underdogs or more at home.
+- At home, as 4-point underdogs or greater, the Panthers are unbeaten ATS (1-0).

-- In four home games this season, Carolina has gone over the total once.
+- In four home games this year, Carolina has hit the over once.

 - Panthers home games this season average 45.3 total points, 4.3 more than this matchup's over/under (41).